mouzmoukhtar/python.project/README.md

 • Set start/end time for the campaign (validate the date formula) User can view all projects
 User can edit his own projects
-User can delete his own project without login and register
+User can delete his own projec